lmhale99/iprPy/README.rst

    c.
 All other requirements should come with Anaconda or will automatically
       install during step 4 (let me know if not true).

-2. All of the files for iprPy can be found at:
+2. All of the files for iprPy can be found at

     - `https://github.com/usnistgov/iprPy`_ for the stable release.

     - `https://github.com/lmhale99/iprPy`_ for the development version(s).

 3. Download or clone the whole project to a local directory.